SkyblockRepo/RepoRS/README.md

-# skyblock-repo
+# RepoRS

-Cargo package to interface with the [Skyblock Repo]
+Rust/Python package to interface with the [Skyblock Repo]

 ### Adding to your project